MiranRaz/Unity-FPS-Target-Shooter/README.md

 # Unity-FPS-Target-Shooter
-<p><b> Small basic game made in Unity with functional weapon, reloading system, zoom aiming , picking up ammo and of course shooting targets
+<p><b> Small one level basic game made in Unity with functional weapon, reloading system, zoom aiming , picking up ammo and of course shooting targets

 <p><b>Coding was implemented in C# language.